 - Phosphorus — phosphorus teams up with calcium to keep bones healthy and strong.

 - Zinc — zinc is essential for healthy immune systems and promotes cell growth.
 It's also necessary for the senses of smell and taste.

 - Folate — folate is a B vitamin that plays an essential role in healthy cell growth as well as helps regulate metabolism.
 Folate is the natural version of folic acid and is especially important for pregnant women because it aids in the prevention of certain birth defects.

 Buying and Using Ginger in Your Home Kitchen

 Ginger is easily found in the produce section of most markets.
 Look for roots that are firm to the touch and completely free of sprouting.
 Young pink ginger is smooth and shiny and more aromatic and floral in taste.
-Older ginger has a thicker skin and a spicier flavor.
+Older ginger has thicker skin and a spicier flavor.
 Store your ginger in a cool, dark place and it will last for weeks.
 Alternatively, you can store it in the freezer and then grate it straight into dishes!
-Ginger can be peeled before you use it, and once you've peeled it, it'll keep in the refrigerator for about two weeks.
+Ginger can be peeled before you use it and once you've peeled it, it'll keep in the refrigerator for about two weeks.

 There is hardly a dish, sweet or savory, that is not improved by a dash, grate or slice of ginger!
 From spicy curries to sweet treats, the options are endless.
-Some people like it pickled, crystallized, or preserved, eaten straight like candy or juiced and added to cocktails, juices or teas.
+Some people like it pickled, crystallized, preserved, eaten straight like candy or juiced and added to cocktails, juices or teas.
 Of course, our favorite way to consume ginger is in tea!
 Just slice an inch or so off the root and steep it in hot water.
 Then, add a dollop of honey and a squeeze of lemon!
 Or try a small splash of ginger juice in your next cup of Firepot Chai!